mandober/debrief.math/600-ct/ct.GLOSSARY.md

 A graph is an interpretation of a metagraph within set theory.

 ## Monomorphism
-A morphism `f` is a monomorphism if `g = h` whenever `f ∘ g = f ∘ h`.
-It generalizes injections.
-Monomorphism is a dual concept of epimorphism.
+A monomorphism is a morphism that generalizes injective functions.
+It is the dual to epimorphism that generalizes surjective functions.
+Formally, a morphism `m` is mono if `m ∘ g = m ∘ h ==> g = h`.

 ## Morphism
 Morphisms, or arrows, are the bona-fide elements of categories, with objects (appearing as structureless blobs) serving only as something for the arrows to hang off of.
 Seen as relations, arrows qualify objects: an object is completely determined by the totality of relations with other objects in a category.
 Morphisms are generalization of functions, or better yet, relations.
 Both morphisms and objects are relative roles: as the abstraction level increases, arrows become objects and arrows between arrows become morphisms; even higher up, categories become objects and functors become morphisms, and so one.